 Interactive content has found its way into our lives.
-Whether we realize this or not, we use interactive content every day; left, right and centre.
+Whether we realize this or not, we use interactive content every day; left, right, and center.
 It has not only made our lives easier but also more fun and engaging.
 Market research, entertainment, retail, all sectors are making use of this idea- to understand their customers better, to serve them better.
 So why should the education sector be any different?
-We’re here with interactive content for education sector to make things a little easy-peasy for you!
+We’re here with interactive content for the education sector to make things a little easy-peasy for you!

 Everybody loves interactive calculators.
 They make our lives easier and save us from the most complicated calculations.
 But interactive calculators?
 They do so much more.
 All you need to do is input some details and let the calculator work its magic.
 Now, how can we use these in the education sector?
 Ironic, right?
 Well, they can be used in various aspects of the education industry, whether it’s teaching institutions or counseling.
 Let us start off by giving you a few examples of interactive content for education.

 Education counseling institutions can create similar calculators to help out their clients.
 A lead which is at the top of the funnel can be targeted with a calculator, ‘Net Cost Of A College Degree’.
 Somebody who’s starting to look for colleges can really benefit from this kind of information.

 Similarly, there are customers in the middle of the funnel.
 These customers may have already started shortlisting colleges for their degree or a counseling institute.
 They can use calculators like, ‘How Much Can You Save By Studying At ______?’ or ‘How Much Will It Cost To Live Off-Campus’.
 We have a great number of ideas for leads at the bottom of the funnel too!
 You can target such prospective customers with calculators like ‘Calculator Your ROI Of Studying At ABC’ or ‘How Much Will You Save By Living On Campus?’.
 These calculators are informative, value-based and incentivize the customer towards your institution.